I would like to thank all of you who are reading our blogs and news as you are in one way or another - part of making this world a better place.

 Bringing It to The Public

 Over the past years the teachers at RVA have been very active in bringing the voice of the poor and the message of global warming and climate change to the public and this took a new turn in 2018.
-More than 500 people were reached with face to face public lectures and this time several other speakers entered the scene, like the home garden ladies went to conferences by the University of the West indies, CARICOM and our employed organic farming teacher travelled to St Kitts to the CARDI Caribbean Agriculture and Research Development Institute to present the organic home gardens RVA is making in St. Vincent.
+More than 500 people were reached with face to face public lectures and this time several other speakers entered the scene, like the home garden ladies went to conferences at the University of the West indies, CARICOM and our employed organic farming teacher travelled to St Kitts to the CARDI Caribbean Agriculture and Research Development Institute to present the organic home gardens RVA is making in St. Vincent.

-The schools marketing manager even travelled to Turkey and held a public speaking at Van University for 200 people in connection with the new ERASMUS+ Program cooperation.
+The school's marketing manager even travelled to Turkey and held a public speaking at Van University for 200 people in connection with the new ERASMUS+ Program cooperation.

 Along with the ongoing public speaking efforts, hundreds of Vincentians found their way to the academy to learn about a sustainable future, organic farming and renewable energy.
 More than 850 people visited in 2018.